-How smoothly the vehicle starts up directly or indirectly connected to the condition of the timing belt.
-If it takes several attempts to get the engine to start, the bad timing belt could be the reason of it.
+How smoothly the vehicle starts up directly or indirectly is connected to the condition of the timing belt.
+If it takes several attempts to get the engine to start, the bad timing belt could be the reason for it.

 Can You Drive With a Bad Timing Belt